 Steve Tozer, PhD

 Steve was educated at Dartmouth College, Loyola University, and the University of Illinois Urbana-Champaign (UIUC).
-After an early career of teaching and leadership in early childhood education, he joined the Policy Studies faculty at UIUC, publishing a textbook for teachers that has been continuously in print for over 20 years.
+After an early career of teaching and leadership in early childhood education, he joined the Policy Studies faculty at UIUC, publishing a textbook for teachers that has been continuously in print for 25 years.
 He later served as head of Curriculum and Instruction at UIUC; Chair of Policy Studies at UIC; President of the American Educational Studies Association; and President of the Council for Social Foundations of Education.
 He was named a University Faculty Fellow and University Scholar at UIC and received the Association of Teacher Education Robert J. Stevenson Award for Outstanding Leadership and Dedication to the Education Profession.

 Steve has led several public policy initiatives.
 In 1997 he chaired a State Board of Education Task Force that revised teacher licensure in Illinois.
 In 1999-2001 he chaired the Governor’s Council on Educator Quality in Illinois that founded the Illinois Education Research Council.
 In 2008 he chaired a joint State Board of Education and Board of Higher Education Legislative Task Force that changed principal licensure laws in Illinois.
 In 2010 he chaired the Chicago Metropolitan Agency for Planning (CMAP) committee that wrote the education portion of the award-winning Go To 2040, a policy document for the six-county Chicago metro region.
-He is called upon regularly to address national audiences convened by the National Governor’s Association, National Council for State Legislatures, the Education Trust, Educational Development Center, Wallace Foundation, and others.
+He is called upon regularly to address national audiences convened by the National Governor’s Association, National Council for State Legislatures, Education Commission of the States, the Education Trust, Educational Development Center, Wallace Foundation, and others.

-Steve’s collaborations with colleagues from UIC and Chicago Public Schools have been continuously funded since 1996 by more than a dozen philanthropic foundations as well as the U.S. Department of Education and National Science Foundation for a total of over $10M.
-Author or co-author of over 45 journal articles and book chapters, he is Associate Editor of Educational Theory; lead author of School and Society, Historical and Contemporary Perspectives, 7th Edition (McGraw-Hill, 2012); lead editor of The Handbook of Research in Social Foundations of Education (Routledge, 2011); and author or editor of four other books.
+Steve’s collaborations with colleagues from UIC and Chicago Public Schools have been continuously funded since 1996 by more than a dozen philanthropic foundations as well as the U.S. Department of Education and National Science Foundation for a total of over $15M.
+Author or co-author of over 45 journal articles and book chapters, he is Associate Editor of Educational Theory; lead author of School and Society, Historical and Contemporary Perspectives, 7th Edition (McGraw-Hill, 2012); lead editor of The Handbook of Research in Social Foundations of Education (Routledge, 2011); and author or editor of three other books.
 He has chaired 32 Ph.D. dissertations, including one most recently receiving the American Association for Colleges of Teacher Education 2014 Dissertation of the Year Award.

 1982 - PhD, University of Illinois at Urbana Champaign, Philosophy of Education